Port Barton Itinerary: What to do for 3 Days in Port Barton

 WARNING: I met two couples who visited the beach within 1 week of each other and both got severely bitten by sand flies.
 They didn’t see any flies when they were there but when they woke up the next day, they had large red welts on their back and legs from them.

-Stop #6 – Old Sandbar: The last stop is at Old Sandbar, a sandbar in the middle of the ocean.
+The last stop is at Old Sandbar, a sandbar in the middle of the ocean.
 I actually never knew sand bars in the middle of the ocean existed until our last stop of the tour.
 There were even more starfish.

 starfish

-Getting to the Waterfalls: You can walk, rent a motorbike, or hire a tricycle or motorbike to take you there.
+You can walk, rent a motorbike, or hire a tricycle or motorbike to take you there.
 I chose to go on foot.
 From my hotel, which was at the farthest end of Port Barton’s beach and thus, the closest to the Waterfall, it took me 1 hour and 10 minutes.
 If you’re staying on the other end of the beach, it will take longer.
 You can find the Waterfall using Google Maps.

-What you can do at Pamuayan Falls: You can swim in the water.
-It’s cool (not ice cold) but also refreshing.
+You can swim in the pool at the base of the waterfall.
+The water was cool (not ice cold) but also refreshing.
 I’d suggest bringing some food with you so you can have a picnic.
-I got super hungry but hadn’t brought any food, so I went back sooner than I wanted.
-On the weekend, it can get crowded with locals having parties and picnics.
+I got hungry but hadn’t brought any food, so I went back sooner than I wanted.

 The walk back is more strenuous as it’s more uphill than downhill.

 After leaving Pamuayan Falls, head back to the fork in the road and take the unpaved road to Pamuayan Village.
-There are signs pointing the way to Pamuayan Village.
+Signs should point the way to Pamuayan Village.
+It should take you 30 minutes to get to the beach from the waterfall.

 clear crystal water off the coast of Pamuayan Beach in Port Barton